Corazón | Soho Mexican Restaurant

 Luckily the team at Corazón have finally answered our prayers, and with a combined CV including the Riding House Café, Fischer’s and Sartoria, chances are they’re gonna answer ‘em good.

-With a little help from Corazón’s in-house tortilla machine, chef Paul Daniel will be plating up a list of ten signature tacos, which include homemade chorizo verde (a chorizo made with herbs rather than spices) with confit onions; carne asada, citrus and soy-marinated steak with jalapeno crema; and barbacoa, which consists of 12-hour slow-roasted lamb rib, neck and shoulder with a spicy Pasilla pepper rub.
+With a little help from Corazón’s in-house tortilla machine, chef Paul Daniel (not that one) plates up a list of signature tacos, which include homemade chorizo verde (a chorizo made with herbs rather than spices) with confit onions; carne asada, citrus and soy-marinated steak with jalapeno crema; and barbacoa, which consists of 12-hour slow-roasted lamb rib, neck and shoulder with a spicy Pasilla pepper rub.

 And while tacos are the main event here, they do a pretty damn good job with their other dishes, which include ceviches, tostadas, and salads.
 And here’s the crucial part – they’re also offering brunch with breakfast tacos.